spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 ---
 layout: post
-title:  "Goalie Performance Assessment: The Problem with Time"
+title:  "Goalie Performance: The Problem with Time"
 date:   2023-05-24 8:52:05 -0400
 ---
-<h2>[Post 6] Goalie Performance Assessment: The Problem with Time</h2>
+<h2>[Post 3] Goalie Performance: The Problem with Time</h2>
 <p>
 In post 4, I outlined a framework for measuring goalie talent using their career Fenwick 5v5 save percentage.
 It concluded with the assumptions of the initial strategy, which I'll include again below.
 </p>